Gloria Lane: International success

 During the 1960s Lane's career was primarily based in Europe and Canada.
-Among the opera companies with whom she sang leading roles during this time were the Canadian Opera Company, the Edmond Opera Association, the Grand Théâtre de Bordeaux, La Fenice, La Scala, Opéra National de Lyon, the Teatro Comunale di Bologna, the Teatro Giuseppe Verdi, the Teatro Massimo, Teatro Regio di Parma, Teatro Regio di Torino, the Vienna State Opera, and the Wexford Festival Opera among others.
+Among the opera companies with whom she sang leading roles during this time were the Canadian Opera Company, the Grand Théâtre de Bordeaux, La Fenice, La Scala, Opéra National de Lyon, the Teatro Comunale di Bologna, the Teatro Giuseppe Verdi, the Teatro Massimo, Teatro Regio di Parma, Teatro Regio di Torino, the Vienna State Opera, and the Wexford Festival Opera among others.
 In 1961 she created the role of Beatrice in the world premiere of Renzo Rossellini's Uno sguardo dal ponte at the Teatro dell'Opera di Roma; a role she also sang for the opera's American premiere with the Philadelphia Lyric Opera Company in 1967.
 In 1968 she portrayed Desideria at the Festival dei Due Mondi in Spoleto.

 Later life and career

 In the late 1960s, Lane's career had begun to dwindle in terms of the number of bookings.
 She attempted to revitalize her career by switching her fach to that of a dramatic soprano; beginning with Santuzza in Cavalleria rusticana with the Vancouver Opera in 1971.
 She was heard later that year at the Glyndebourne Festival in the title role of Strauss' Ariadne auf Naxos and as Lady Macbeth in Verdi's Macbeth.
 Although reviews of her performance were positive overall, she failed to elicit much more work after this point.
 In 1974 she gave her last performance in a staged production as Desdemona in Otello at the Hawaii Opera Theater.
 Her final notable project was a 1976 recording of Katerina Ismailova in Dmitri Shostakovich's Lady Macbeth of the Mtsensk District for RAI.

 After retiring from the stage, Lane settled in Los Angeles where she taught voice out of a private studio.
 Her notable students included Pamela Scanlon, Christine Kelley, and Francis Liska.
 She was married to the late conductor Samuel Krachmalnick for 50 years.
+They lived in the Studio City neighborhood of Los Angeles.